gchickering21/DownBallotR/TESTING.md

 # DownBallotR Beta Testing Guide

 Thank you for helping test `DownBallotR`!
 This guide walks you through installation and a set of test calls.
-We're looking for feedback on anything that's confusing, broken, or could work better — no particular experience level required.
+We're looking for feedback on anything that's confusing, broken, or could work better, no particular experience level required.

 Questions or issues?
 Email grahamchickering@gmail.com or file a GitHub issue at https://github.com/gchickering21/DownBallotR/issues